tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_what_is_a_rest_api.md

 REST APIs are also stateless and cacheable.
 Stateless means that each time you access a resource through an endpoint, the API provides the same response.
 It doesn't remember your last request and take that into account when providing the new response.
 In other words, there aren't any previously remembered states that the API takes into account with each request.

-The responses can also be cached in order to increase the performance.
-If the browser's cache already contains the information asked for in the request, the browser can simply return the information from the cache instead of getting the resource from the server again.
+The responses can also be cached to increase the performance.
+If the browser's cache already contains the information asked for in the request, the browser can just return the information from the cache instead of getting the resource from the server again.

 Caching with REST APIs is similar to caching of web pages.
 The browser uses the last-modified-time value in the HTTP headers to determine if it needs to get the resource again.
 If the content hasn't been modified since the last time it was retrieved, the cached copy can be used instead.
-This increases the speed of the response.
+Caching increases the speed of the response.

 REST APIs have other characteristics, which you can dive more deeply into on this [REST API Tutorial](http://www.restapitutorial.com/lessons/whatisrest.html).
 One of these characteristics includes links in the responses to allow users to page through to additional items.
 This feature is called HATEOAS, or Hypermedia As The Engine of Application State.

 Understanding REST at a higher, more theoretical level isn't my goal here, nor is this knowledge necessary to document a REST API.
-However, there are a number of more technical books, courses, and websites that explore REST API concepts, constraints, and architecture in more depth that you can consult if you want to.
+However, there are many technical books, courses, and websites that explore REST API concepts, constraints, and architecture in more depth that you can consult if you want to.
 For example, check out [Foundations of Programming: Web Services by David Gassner](https://www.lynda.com/Software-Development-tutorials/Foundations-Programming-Web-Services/126131-2.html) on lynda.com.

 ### REST APIs don't use WSDL files, but some specs exist

-An important aspect of REST APIs, especially in terms of documentation, is that they don't use a WSDL file to describe the elements and parameters allowed in the requests and responses.
+An important aspect of REST APIs, especially in the context of documentation, is that they don't use a WSDL file to describe the elements and parameters allowed in the requests and responses.

-Although there is a possible WADL (Web Application Description Language) file that can be used to describe REST APIs, they're rarely used since the WADL files don't adequately describe all the resources, parameters, message formats, and other attributes of the REST API.
+Although there is a possible WADL (Web Application Description Language) file that can be used to describe REST APIs, WADL files are rarely used because they don't adequately describe all the resources, parameters, message formats, and other attributes of the REST API.
 (Remember that the REST API is an architectural style, not a standardized protocol.)

-In order to understand how to interact with a REST API, you have to *read the documentation* for the API.
+To understand how to interact with a REST API, you have to *read the documentation* for the API.
 Hooray!
-This makes the technical writer's role extremely important with REST APIs.
+The need to read the docs makes the technical writer's role extremely important with REST APIs.

 Some formal specifications &mdash; for example, such [OpenAPI](pubapis_swagger_intro.html) and [RAML](pubapis_raml.html) &mdash; have been developed to describe REST APIs.
 When you describe your API using the OpenAPI or RAML specification, tools that can read those specifications (such as [Swagger UI](pubapis_swagger.html) or the [RAML API Console](pubapis_raml.html#apiconsole)) will generate an interactive documentation output.